hpc-dr/day1hpc.github.io/content/english/batch.md

 # AWS Batch

 **AWS Batch** is is an always-on job scheduler and resource orchestrator that lets you easily and efficiently run thousands of containerized applications.
  **Workflow builders** love it for scaling their workloads, from machine learning to genomics.
-It scales from **one job to tens of millions**, and takes away the chore of spinning up fleets of compute instances and keeping them busy.
+It scales from **one job to millions**, and takes away the chore of spinning up fleets of compute instances and keeping them busy.

 You may be familiar with usinmg a traditional HPC resource &mdash; such as  an on-prem SLURM cluster &mdash; and probably wondering what makes AWS Batch different.
 Before you dive in on Batch, it's worth comparing it to [AWS ParallelCluster](/parallelcluster).
 Angel wrote a great blog post about **[choosing between AWS Batch or AWS ParallelCluster](https://aws.amazon.com/blogs/hpc/choosing-between-batch-or-parallelcluster-for-hpc/)**.

 ----

-### Multiple options for your compute resource
+### Scalability for your all your compute needs

 <div class="container-fluid">
 <div class="row">
 <div class="col-2">{{< image src="/images/batch/logs.png" class="img-float-center" >}}</div>
 <div class="col">

-AWS Batch efficiently and dynamically provisions and scales Amazon Elastic Container Service (ECS) for Amazon Elastic Compute Cloud (Amazon EC2) and , Amazon Elastic Kubernetes Service (EKS), and AWS Fargate compute resources, with an option to use On-Demand or Spot Instances based on your job requirements.
-AWS Batch provides default job queues and compute environment definitions so you can get started quickly.
+AWS Batch **efficiently** and **dynamically** provisions and scales compute on your behalf.
+Customers run anywhere from a few jobs at a time, to hundreds of thousands of simultaneous jobs within a cluster.
+Our largest analysis (so far) used Batch to orchastrate over five million vCPUs across multiple AWS Regions.
+And once your work is done, Batch handles scaling down those resources too.

 </div>
 </div>

 <div class="row">
 <div class="col">
-{{< collapse "Learn more about logging and monitoring with AWS Batch" >}}
+{{< collapse "Learn more about scaling your workloads with AWS Batch" >}}
 <style>
 table tr th:empty {
   display: none;